 When it’s this cold, you need something hot, steaming and satisfying like a deep bowl of this heavenly soup.
-Rich with 15 different beans, meaty ham and lovely winter veggies like cabbage, carrots and potatoes, this is comfort food in a mug.
-Don’t throw away that ham bone, save it for this soup.
+Rich with flavorful and meaty ham, beans, and lovely winter veggies like cabbage, carrots and potatoes, this is comfort food in a bowl.
+Don’t throw away that ham bone, save it for this soup!
 Or, use a couple of ham hocks.
 You can make this in about 3 hours on a cold winter’s afternoon.
 This will eliminate the winter chill and warm you up all the way to your toes!

 Mmmm…soul satisfying, warm-you-to-your-toes Ham and Bean soup with winter vegetables!

 - 1 bag 15 bean soup - Throw away the flavoring packet, you won't need it or, 1 pound of organic navy beans